sdvdxl/influxdb.com/content/docs/v0.9/guides/downsampling_and_retention.md

 title: Downsampling and Data Retention
 ---

+InfluxDB is built to ingest tends or hundreds of thousands of data points per second.
+That much data can quickly add up, creating storage concerns.
+A natural solution is to downsample the data, keeping high precision raw data for only a limited time, and storing lower precision summarized data much longer or forever.
+This guide will show you how to combine two InfluxDB features -- retention policies and continuous queries -- to easily and automatically downsample and expire data.
+This will speed up common queries and keep storage needs from growing out of control.

+## Retention Policies

+First we will discuss the retention of data.
+In general, InfluxDB is poor at processing deletes.
+One of the fundamental assumptions in the architecture of the tool is that deletes are infrequent and need not be highly performant.
+However, InfluxDB also recognizes the necessity of purging data that has outlived its usefulness.

+In InfluxDB all points are written to measurements.
+A measurement may contain many series, and each series may contain many points.
+Each measurement belongs to a particular retention policy.
+Therefore a particular data point in InfluxDB belongs to a series, the series belongs to a measurement, the measurement belongs to a retention policy, and the retention policy belongs to a database.
+When writing a point the database and retention policy are also part of the write.
+If you do not supply an explicit retention policy with a write the point is written to the default retention policy.

+Note: There is some confusing nomenclature regarding default retention policies.
+InfluxDB auto-generates a retention policy for each newly created database.
+That retention policy is called "default".
+However, using the

+## Continuous Queries

 Setting up RPs, link to admin page
 Setting up CQs, from raw to others.
 From others to others if raw retention not long enough. (#159) CQ backreference (https://github.com/influxdb/influxdb/pull/3876)